10 Weird Things To Do In Kiev

 8. Get lost in some street art

 A good way to find out about the real life and vibe of a place is through the street art.
 Something Kiev has in the bucket loads.
 Artists from around the word have started to join in with the locals due to its chequered past and tensions with Russia.
 Join a street art tour or just wander around and you are bound to find something.
+It’s a really interesting and free thing to do in Kiev.

 9. See Soviet remnants